thesadru/disnake/docs/migrating.rst

 v1.0 is one of the biggest breaking changes in the library due to a complete redesign.

-The amount of changes are so massive and long that for all intents and purposes, it is a completely new library.
+The amont of changes are so massive and long that for all intents and purposes, it is a completely new library.

 Part of the redesign involves making things more easy to use and natural.
 Things are done on the